Ames-hub/Ames-hub/README.md

 ⚡️ Here's a cool history fact, In Sweden 1979, Homosexuality was still classified as an illness!
 So they protested by 'calling in gay to work'

 ## Who Am I? ^^
-My name is Amelia, I'm a lesbian and I am an Australian :D I love playing games too!<br>
+My name is Amelia, I'm an Australian :D I love playing games too!<br>
 My favourite colour is pastel red and I am a former catholic :>
 ## 🛠 Skills
 I know the following languages and tools!